Audubon: Women in Conservation Program

 The Rachel Carson Award is part of a broader Audubon initiative called Women in Conservation Project.
 Their mission statement is "To recognize outstanding women leaders in today's conservation movement; to support environmental opportunities for girls and young women; and to educate women on important issues related to conservation and the environment."
-Audubon New York created the Rachel Carson Field Internship in 2012, which is given to young women seeking experience in the fields of "habitat-stewardship and wildlife-management."
+Audubon New York created the Rachel Carson Field Internship in 2012, which is given to young women seeking experience in the fields of "habitat-stewardship and wildlife-management".
 There is also the Women in Conservation Fellowship.
 These internships are given to women who wish to learn about areas such as public relations, management, and event planning.

 Climate change report

 In September 2014, the Audubon Society released its Audubon Birds and Climate Change report which found that expected changes to North American climate will have a major, detrimental impact on birds in the United States.
-The scope of the report includes 588 species of birds and found that 314 of those species could lose up to half of their climatic range during the 21st-century.
+The scope of the report includes 588 species of birds and found that 314 of those species could lose up to half of their climatic range during the 21st century.

 Namesake controversy

 The society was named in honor of John James Audubon, a Franco-American ornithologist and naturalist who painted, cataloged, and described the birds of North America in his famous Birds of America book (1827–1838).
 Despite these accolades, John James Audubon's legacy has been tarnished by numerous accusations of plagiarism and scientific fraud, which his biographers (and Audubon's leadership) have routinely dismissed or minimized, even while admitting to his history of racism and slavery.
-John James Audubon was also a body snatcher who collected human skulls to assist the race supremacist work of Samuel G. Morton.
+John James Audubon collected human skulls to assist the scientific racism work of Samuel G. Morton.
 In the wake of the protests following the murder of George Floyd, there have been public appeals to strip the name Audubon from the society and change the names of species that honor him.
-The Audubon Society has publicly supported the removal of Confederate monuments, including acknowledging that "it's not just an issue of physical monuments."
-The Seattle chapter of Audubon has initiated a process to change the name and will announce the new one in June 2023.
-An internal Board of Directors vote in 2023 resulted in a decision to retain the Audubon name, with the subsequent resignation of three of its 26 board members.
+The Audubon Society has publicly supported the removal of Confederate monuments, including acknowledging that "it's not just an issue of physical monuments".

+An internal Board of Directors vote in 2023 resulted in a decision to retain the Audubon name for the national organization, with the subsequent resignation of three of its 26 board members.
+In February 2023, the union representing Audubon employees renamed itself The Bird Union.
+Seven months earlier, in July 2022, the Seattle chapter of Audubon announced it would change the name, and later announced the new name would be Birds Connect Seattle, effective June 2023.
+Shortly after the Seattle chapter's announcement in February, the Chicago chapter also announced it would change its name.
+In March 2023, the New York City chapter announced that after studying the issue for eight months, it would change its name; Jessica Wilson, executive director of the NYC chapter, stated that the current name "served as a barrier to getting all New Yorkers involved".
+Chapters in other cities such as Washington, D.C., Portland, Oregon, and Buffalo, New York, have made similar announcements.